Claim: Wrapping bills in tinfoil keeps them from being detected by scanning devices.

 First is the widespread belief that U.S. currency contains a hidden feature that makes it detectable by the government.
 That secret element is present, supposedly, to help the Feds pick up on large sums of American cash being moved in and out of the country, plus serves as a way for law enforcement to pinpoint those carrying large amounts of cash on their persons who are therefore

 likely to be engaged in illicit activities.
 While it is true U.S. currency contains a number of security features, including an embedded

 polyester strip within each larger denomination bill, those components serve to thwart counterfeiters and nothing more.
 Nothing about any of those anti-counterfeiting details works any sort of magic that would allow Uncle Sam to count the money in your pocket.
-(We cover this belief in greater detail in another article on this site.)
+(We cover

 Finally, there is a bit of truth about tinfoil’s having some use in shielding financial instruments from being read or detected, but those items are ones containing RFID chips, which U.S. currency does not.
 Shoplifters have in the past made off with large amounts of swag by stuffing items being purloined into foil-lined bags – once in such enclosures, the anti-theft devices attached to the goods being stolen did not trigger the alarm at the store’s exit.
 Also, some debit and credit cards are “skimmable” (capable of having the financial information they contain read and recorded by thieves) even when sitting in one’s pocket thanks to their RFID chips.
 To counter this possibility, some folks have taken to carrying these cards in wallets lined with aluminum foil.
 And yes, this does at least somewhat work.